 With the drier weather ahead, you may find that a nourishing face oil is exactly what your skin needs.
 Add our Restorative Facial Oilto your skincare routine after your moisturizer to seal everything in.
 With ingredients like rosehip oil, argan, seabuckthorn, camellia and jojoba, this award-winning facial oil is sure to leave you glowing.
 It has even helped with acne scars, so having this versatile oil is around is essential to your skin's health.

 What you eat and drink is reflected on your skin, regardless of the season.
 Drier climates demand more hydration during cold, fall months.
 That’s why it’s important to combat dry, weather by drinking lots of water to stay hydrated as the seasons change.
 Water flushes out toxins from the body and keeps the skin moisturized and soft.

 Avoid Hot Showers

 As much as it feels good to take a hot shower as the weather cools down, it can be really drying on your skin.
 Try to keep the water lukewarm in order to minimize the redness it can cause on your skin.
-If you do take those hot showers, try rinsing off with cold water to close your pores, pat the skin dry (don’t rub!), and finish off with a body oil to seal off the moisture.
+If you do take those hot showers, make sure to pat the skin dry (don’t rub!), and finish off with a body oil to seal off the moisture.

 Most importantly, listen to your skin regardless of the season.
 Our skin is always changing and it’s important to be attentive to changes in your skin and it’s needs.
 Dryness, breakouts, and irritation are signs that your body may need something or have too much of.
 Dryness and irritation can be from dehydration, being outside for too long, or the lack of moisture in the air as the season changes.
-Breakouts can be a sign of dietary changes, or maybe even a change in your skincare routine (more on this later!).
+Breakouts can be a sign of dietary changes, or maybe even a change in your skincare routine.